 The Centers for Disease Control and Prevention (CDC) identifies health disparities as “preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by socially disadvantaged populations.”

-Health care disparity typically refers to differences between groups of people in their access to health insurance coverage; their access to, and use of, health care as well as the quality of the health care they receive.
+Health care disparity typically refers to differences between groups of people in their access to health insurance coverage.
+This includes their access to, and use of, health care as well as the quality of the health care they receive.

 Addressing issues of health equity must begin first with an understanding of the difference between health equity and health equality.
 As noted by Johns Hopkins Alliance for a Healthier World, health equity is about “the fair achievement of good health and wellbeing, and not simply the equal distribution of health care.”